Saimon-Shaikh/RESTFUL-API-DEVELOPMENT/README.md

 *MENTOR NAME*: NEELA SANTOSH

+# TASK/PROJECT DESCRIPTION
-# 📚 Task 2: Library Management RESTful API (CODTECH IT SOLUTIONS Internship)
+## Library Management RESTful API (CODTECH IT SOLUTIONS Internship):

-This repository contains the source code for a robust and persistent **RESTful API** built to manage a Library's book inventory.
-This project was developed as **Task 2** of the CODTECH IT SOLUTIONS Software Developer Internship program, demonstrating proficiency in backend development, database integration, and adherence to advanced REST architectural principles.
+This repository contains the source code for a professional, database-driven **RESTful API** built using Python's Flask framework.
+This project was developed as Task 2 of the CODTECH IT SOLUTIONS Software Developer Internship program, demonstrating core backend expertise, robust data persistence, and mastery of API design principles.

 ---

-## Project Overview
+## Project Overview:

 The primary goal was to create a professional API that provides full **CRUD** (Create, Read, Update, Delete) functionality for a `Book` resource.
 The core requirement was moving beyond volatile in-memory storage to **persistent database management** using an Object-Relational Mapper (ORM).